daplab/documentation/docs/tutorials/hive.md

 # Hive on Tez

-Weel, there is nothing to do, since HDP 2.3 Tez is the default execution engine!
+Weel, there is nothing to do, since HDP 2.3 Tez (see [about hadoop 2](../architecture/#about-hadoop-2)) is the default execution engine!

 Woot #2!

 # Hive external table

 As you might have noticed, with hive "normal" tables, you need to upload the data in HDFS, create a temp table, load the data into this temp table, create another, final, table and eventually copy and format the data from the temp table to the final one.
 You kill a unicorn when doing all that...

 Another idea is to rely on hive external table, which will read the data directly from the CSV file.

 Let's create a table mapping the CSV file and run a query on top of it.

 There's one gotcha here, the external table location (where the data is physically stored) **MUST** be a folder.
 We'll change the directory structure to accommodate this requirement.

 ```bash